TarunKadam/SARC_Q1/README.md

-# What my project does:
+# What my project does and necessary details
 This is a Solar-based company,SolarForce's website.

 SolarForce builds innovative eco-friendly energy solutions in form of solar and LED products and various projects.
 This website has Home, About, Services and Contact pages.